 The small sensors have flexible antennas, allowing technicians to fit them in hard-to-reach areas.
 Because the system is wireless, workers can perform diagnostics while the machine is running, reducing diagnostic time without interrupting production.

-Using SCOUT™ Mobile software to collect that data, technicians can break it down into useful analytics with charts and graphs, which help them to determine the causes and locations of the fluctuations, so they can respond to them before they lead to equipment failure.
+Using Voice of the Machine™ Mobile software to collect that data, technicians can break it down into useful analytics with charts and graphs, which help them to determine the causes and locations of the fluctuations, so they can respond to them before they lead to equipment failure.

-By allowing all maintenance technicians to download SCOUT Mobile to their phones, multiple people can respond to an alarm as needed.
+By allowing all maintenance technicians to download Voice of the Machine Mobile to their phones, multiple people can respond to an alarm as needed.
 Technicians can also monitor pressure levels on the spot no matter where they are in the facility.
 As an added bonus, SensoNODE Blue pressure sensors also scan for temperature, allowing technicians to monitor the temperature of the hydraulic fluid running inside the machine.

 Parker designs its solutions to work across multiple industries.
-So be sure to visit our condition monitoring website for more on how use SensoNODE sensors and SCOUT software as a diagnostic solution for your mobile vehicles.
+So be sure to visit our condition monitoring website for more on how use SensoNODE sensors and Voice of the Machine software as a diagnostic solution for your mobile vehicles.

 Related articles on this blog include: